gomathishankar28/ms4_bubbles/TESTING.md

 ### **Results from HTML Validator**

-HTML was validated with [W3C Validator](https://validator.w3.org/) by direct input.
+HTML was validated with [W3C Validator](https://validator.w3.org/) by URI.
 Results came out good without any errors except for few warnings.

 ### **Results from  W3C CSS**